Leadership Education and Development Centre

 Launched in 2011, the Emerging Leaders Program (ELP) is a U of A student leadership program structured around a social change model of leadership.
 The ELP views leadership as a “purposeful, collaborative, values-based process that results in positive social change” (Komives et al., 2009, p.
 50).
 The ELP is jointly planned and facilitated by student services’ professionals from across the University of Alberta and Students' Union.

 In this program, students engage in a series of workshops on topics such as collaboration, conflict resolution, self-discovery, change and citizenship.
-Students who successfully complete the program can receive a non-credit certificate of recognition, and recognition through the U of A co-curricular record.
+Students who successfully complete the program can receive a non-credit certificate.

 Frequently Asked Questions

 The program involves participating in 3 full day workshops from 10:00AM to 4:30PM on the University of Alberta's North Campus.
 This year, participants will join one of three cohorts to complete the program.
 You can find the 2018 Cohort dates above!